Skip to main content

 CompanyCityWorkersTypeDate

-Topping the list was Dish Network LLC at its Colorado facility, reporting 157 affected workers.
+The biggest impact was at Dish Network at its Littleton facility, reporting 157 affected workers.
 Flatirons Health and Rehabilitation (Axiom Healthcare Services) followed with 124 workers.

 Trend & Outlook

-These figures highlight a easing in workforce disruptions across Colorado, with filings falling below both recent and year-ago levels.
-The Information & Technology sector warrants close attention heading into the next period.
+This data points to a easing in workforce disruptions across Colorado, with filings falling below both recent and year-ago levels.
+The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Colorado.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Colorado WARN notices, browse layoffs by state, or download the full dataset.